garyciampa/azure-dev-day-serverless/README.md

 ## Step 5: Create Event Grid

-In this step, a blob storage account will be created, and then an event grid endpoint to the previously created Function App
+In this step, a Storage Account will be created, and then an Event Grid System Topic to the previously created Function App
-- Create blob storage account
+- Create a Storage Account
-- Create event grid to function app endpoint
+- Bund an Event Grid System Topic to a Function App

-### Step 5A: Create storage account for event grid, Azure Fuction and Event Grid
+### Step 5A: Create Storage Account for Event Grid, Azure Fuction and Event Grid

 ````shell
 # Create storage account and function app service